 You can run short-term jobs on elastic container instances to improve resource utilization and reduce computing costs.
 This topic describes how to use an elastic container instance to run jobs.

 In this scenario, we recommend that you use elastic container instances to run jobs.
 You can connect elastic container instances to Kubernetes clusters by deploying virtual nodes.
 Elastic container instances can be started within seconds and scaled out on demand to make Kubernetes clusters more elastic.
 You do not need to estimate the traffic volume of your business or reserve idle resources before you use elastic container instances to run jobs.
-This ensures that your business needs are met and reduces your use and O&M costs.
+This reduces your costs in use and O&M without compromising performance.

 You can also use preemptible elastic container instances to run jobs at reduced costs.
 For more information, see Run jobs on a preemptible instance.